each/draft-aname/draft-fanf-dnsop-aname.md

-  * Resolvers can use this ANAME information as described in (#resolver) to obtain answers that are tailored to the resolver rather than to the zone's primary server.
+  * Resolvers can use this ANAME information as described in (#resolver) to obtain answers that are tailored to the resolver rather than to the zone's primary master.

 Resolver support for ANAME is not necessary, since ANAME-oblivious resolvers will get working answers from authoritative servers.
 It's